Angela Kelly (soccer)

-Angela Kelly (born 3 October 1971) is the head coach of the University of Texas women’s soccer team.
+Angela Kelly (born 3 October 1971) is a Canadian soccer coach and former player.
+She is currently the head coach of the University of Texas women’s soccer team.
 Kelly was previously the head coach of the University of Tennessee women’s soccer team for 12 seasons.

-Kelly played for North Carolina women’s soccer from 1991–1994, where she was an All-American as a senior.
+Kelly played for North Carolina women’s soccer from 1991 to 1994, where she was an All-American as a senior.

 A native of Scotland, Kelly grew up in Brantford, Ontario, Canada.
 She represented Canada at the international level.
 She earned 29 caps with the Canada women’s soccer team, including starting all three of Canada's games at the 1995 FIFA Women’s World Cup in Sweden.

 She was inducted into the Canada Soccer Hall of Fame on 11 May 2004.

 Early life

 Kelly was born in Glasgow, Scotland, on 3 October 1971.
 She grew up around the game of soccer as her father, John, played in the leagues in Glasgow.
 Her family immigrated to Canada when she was young, residing in Brantford, Ontario.
 Kelly graduated from North Park Collegiate and Vocational School in Brantford.

 As a youth player, she was seen and scouted for the Canada women's soccer team.
 She played against the U.S. women's soccer team, which was coached by North Carolina women's soccer head coach Anson Dorrance at the time.
 Kelly was invited to attend a camp at North Carolina before the start of her senior year in high school where she was recruited for the North Carolina team.